 The fine structure of the energy spectra of photoelectrons reflect the interaction of the photo-hole left behind with the re-arranging electronic and vibronic structure in the sample.
 The width of the band as a function of binding energy corresponds to the imaginary, the deviation from a bare dispersion to the real part of the spectral function.
 High sensitivity to excitations on a thermal energy scale require measurements at low temperatures (less than 10 K) at an energy resolution of a few meV (2 – 5 meV) and a momentum resolution at a fraction of the Brillouin zone dimensions (0.1° angular resolution).

 Samples have to be prepared in situ in ultrahigh vacuum to achieve atomically controlled, clean surfaces.
-The following methods will be provided in the vacuum system of HR-ARPES:
+The following methods will be provided in the vacuum system of HR-ARPES or nanoARPES:

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.